Tenmoku glaze sake cup by Okada Yu

 Work summary

-This Tenmoku-glazed sake cup was made by Okada Masaru, who has a kiln in Uji-tanzan, Kyoto, and is renowned for his research into black glazes and kiln-change expressions.
-Based on a straight cylindrical shape, it is slightly tapered at the waist and features a form that gently bulges toward the bottom.
-Countless tiny oil crystals are scattered on the astringent indigo-colored Tenmoku glaze, giving it a depth and brilliance reminiscent of a quiet night sky.
-A purple-brown color reminiscent of a scarlet sash permeates the rim, adding a warm aftertaste to the darkness of the black glaze.
+This Tenmoku-glazed sake cup was created by Okada Masaru, who has a kiln in Uji Sumiyama, Kyoto, and is renowned for his research into black glazes and kiln-change effects.
+Based on a straight cylindrical shape, it features a slight curve at the waist and a form that gently bulges downwards.
+The subdued blue-steel color of the Tenmoku glaze is adorned with countless tiny oil crystals, giving it a depth and brilliance reminiscent of a quiet night sky.
+The rim is tinged with a purple-brown color reminiscent of a scarlet sash, adding a warmth to the darkness of the black glaze.

-Three-stage firing: primary reduction → slight oxidation → rapid cooling .
-By "oscillating firing", reduction and oxidation are alternated finely, and oil-droplet-shaped iron crystals are precipitated on the surface.
+The three-stage firing process is primary reduction → slight oxidation → rapid cooling .
+The process of "fluctuation firing" alternates between reduction and oxidation in small increments, resulting in the deposition of oil-droplet-shaped iron crystals on the surface.

-The scarlet rim is achieved by increasing the oxygen supply slightly towards the end of the firing process, causing the iron to oxidize and form a thin purple-brown film.
+The scarlet color of the rim is achieved by increasing the oxygen supply slightly towards the end of the firing process, causing the iron to oxidize and form a thin purple-brown film.

 The glaze has a satin-like semi-gloss finish.
-From a distance it has a calm matte look, but as you get closer a metallic glow emerges, changing its appearance depending on the distance and light source.
+From a distance it has a subdued matte appearance, but as you get closer a metallic faint light emerges, changing its appearance depending on the distance and the light source.

 Historical and cultural background

-Tenmoku glaze originated from the black-glazed bowls of Jian kiln in Fujian Province during the Song dynasty.
-It was introduced to Japan by Zen monks during the Kamakura period and developed as a highly valued item in the tea ceremony.
-The highly random crystal scenery, such as oil droplets and Yohen, is highly regarded as the "miracle of kiln transformation" and continues to fascinate artists today.
-The highlight of this work is that Okada Masaru has applied his many years of accumulated know-how in kiln transformation control to preserve the mysteriousness of classical Tenmoku while adding a modern nuance of indigo steel color.
+Tenmoku glaze originated in the black-glazed bowls of the Jian kiln in Fujian Province during the Song dynasty.
+It was introduced to Japan by Zen monks during the Kamakura period and developed as a highly valued tool for the tea ceremony.
+The highly random crystallized scenery, including oil droplets and Yohen patterns, is highly valued as the "mystery of kiln change" and continues to fascinate artists today.
+The highlight of this piece is that Okada Masaru has applied his many years of kiln change control know-how to preserve the mysterious and profound quality of classical Tenmoku while adding a modern nuance of indigo steel color.

-The oil crystals scattered in the indigo-colored darkness evoke the view of the infinite universe, reminiscent of the Zen phrase "Yashokumuhen."
-Meanwhile, the curved body symbolizes "Kashuku" - the inhalation and exhalation of breath - imprinting the rhythm of life onto the vessel.
-Every time sake is poured and the cup is swirled, the crystals sparkle like a nebula, and when the sake is downed, the scarlet rim faintly appears, creating an aftertaste of a once-in-a-lifetime encounter.
+The oil droplet crystals scattered in the indigo-colored darkness evoke the Zen phrase "yashokumuhen," which embodies a view of the infinite universe.
+Meanwhile, the curved body symbolizes "kashuku"—the inhalation and exhalation of breath—and imprints the rhythm of life onto the vessel.
+Every time sake is poured and the cup is swirled, the crystals sparkle like a nebula, and once the sake is downed, the scarlet rim appears faintly, creating a lingering impression of a once-in-a-lifetime encounter.

 How to use and points to note